colory-games/UEPlugin-AdvancedControlFlow/README.md

 ## Installation

-This plugin is basically free.
+This plugin is distributed at [the Marketplace](https://www.unrealengine.com/marketplace/en-US/product/advanced-control-flow).
+You can buy and install from there.

+Free trial version is also available.
-See [the document](docs/installation.md) if you want to install a free version.
+See [the installation document](docs/installation.md) if you want to install a free trial version.
+Free trial version has below limitations.

+* The number of conditional pin is up to 3.

+To get the benefit fully from this plugin, consider to buy this plugin at [the Marketplace](https://www.unrealengine.com/marketplace/en-US/product/advanced-control-flow).

 ## Tutorial